-This is a “who do you serve” based on the outcome you deliver.
+This is a “whom do you serve” based on the outcome you deliver.

-Alternatively, you may, for example, decide to serve entertainers, or parents with minor children, or technology focused business owners, or coaches and consultants, or publishing companies.
+Alternatively, you may decide to serve entertainers, or parents with minor children, or technology-focused business owners, or coaches and consultants, or publishing companies.

 We recommend that your packages be based on specific outcomes that are needed by the people you serve.

 And, that you create an intake process to guide your prospects through a well-thought-out system for moving them from interested to engaged.